Harold Prince: Legacy

 Prince was the inspiration for John Lithgow's character in Bob Fosse's film All That Jazz.
 He was also assumed to be the basis of a character in Richard Bissell's novel Say, Darling, which chronicled Bissell's own experience turning his novel 7½ Cents into The Pajama Game.

 According to Masterworks Broadway, "besides his achievements as a producer and director, Prince is also known for bringing innovation to the theatrical arts.
 In collaboration with Stephen Sondheim, he was a pioneer in the development of the 'concept musical,' taking its departure from an idea or theme rather than from a traditional story.
 Their first project of this kind, Company (1970), was a solid success and paved the way for other innovative musicals."

 According to The New York Times, "He was known, too, for his collaborations with a murderer's row of creative talents, among them the choreographers Bob Fosse, Jerome Robbins, Michael Bennett and Susan Stroman; the designers Boris Aronson, Eugene Lee, Patricia Zipprodt and Florence Klotz; and the composers Leonard Bernstein, John Kander, Stephen Sondheim and Andrew Lloyd Webber."

 The Harold Prince Theatre at the Annenberg Center of the University of Pennsylvania is named in his honor.

-A documentary titled Harold Prince: The Director's Life was directed by Lonny Price and broadcast on PBS Great Performances in November 2018.
+A documentary titled Harold Prince: The Director's Life was directed by Lonny Price and broadcast on PBS in Great Performances in November 2018.

 In 2019, The New York Public Library for the Performing Arts presented an extensive exhibit honoring the life and work of Harold Prince.
 Prince served as a trustee for the library and on the National Council of the Arts of the National Endowment for the Arts.
 At the behest of Lotte Lenya, whom he cast in Cabaret (1966), Prince also served on the Board of Trustees of The Kurt Weill Foundation for Music and as a judge of their Lotte Lenya Competition.

 Andrew Lloyd Webber said: "There isn't anybody working on musical theater on either side of the Atlantic who doesn't owe an enormous debt to this extraordinary man....Hal was very minimalist with his sets.
 People think of Phantom as this great big spectacle.
 That's an illusion.
 Hal always looked at the show as this big black box in which the stage craft enabled you to believe there was this impressive scenery all around you."

 Jason Robert Brown said: "More than anything else, when I think about Hal, I think about his belief in theater.
 He believed in what it could do....He thought a lot about the world and the political systems and emotional support systems in it.
 He was very much a political artist."